robertmartin8/PyPortfolioOpt/docs/OtherOptimisers.rst

 4. Iterate over each level, optimally combining the mini-portfolios at each node.

-The advantages of this are that it does not require inversion of the covariance matrix as with traditional quadratic optimisers, and seems to produce diverse portfolios that perform well out of sample.
+The advantages of this are that it does not require the inversion of the covariance matrix as with traditional quadratic optimisers, and seems to produce diverse portfolios that perform well out of sample.